pyscript/pyscript/docs/howtos/passing-objects.md

 # How to Pass Objects from PyScript to Javascript (and Vice Versa)

+[Pyodide](https://pyodide.org), the runtime that underlies PyScript, does a lot of work under the hood to translate objects between Python and JavaScript.
+This allows code in one language to access objects defined in the other.

+This guide discusses how to pass objects between JavaScript and the Python within PyScript.
+For more details on how Pyodide handles translating and proxying objects between the two languages, see the [Pyodide Type Translations Page](https://pyodide.org/en/stable/usage/type-conversions.html)

 For our purposes, an 'object' is anything that can be bound to a variable (a number, string, object, [function](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function), etc).
-Also, recall that the `import js` or `from js import ...` [in Pyodide](https://pyodide.org/en/stable/usage/type-conversions.html#type-translations-using-js-obj-from-py) gets objects from the [JavaScript globalThis scope](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis), so keep the[ rules of JavaScript variable scoping](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/) in mind.

 ## JavaScript to PyScript

 We can use the simple `from js import ...` to import JavaScript objects directly into PyScript.
 Simple JavaScript objects are converted to equivalent Python types; more complicated objects are wrapped in [JSProxy](https://pyodide.org/en/stable/usage/type-conversions.html) objects to make them behave like Python objects.

-See the [Pyodide Documentation on Type Conversion](https://pyodide.org/en/stable/usage/type-conversions.html) for more details.
+`import js` and `from js import ...` [in Pyodide](https://pyodide.org/en/stable/usage/type-conversions.html#type-translations-using-js-obj-from-py) get objects from the [JavaScript globalThis scope](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis), so keep the[ rules of JavaScript variable scoping](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/) in mind.

 ```html
 <script>